Our firm is handling Camp Lejeune water contamination lawsuits around the country.

 One of the most common questions we get from clients is how long it will take for their Camp Lejeune water contamination case to settle.
 You have heard of mass tort class action lawsuits that take years to settle.
 Our attorneys think this litigation will be very different from that stereotype.

 In this post, our lawyers explain how long this litigation will likely last.
-We discuss what the range of time might be for your Camp Lejeune lawsuit to reach a settlement.
+We discuss what the range of time might be for your Camp Lejeune lawsuit to reach a settlement (and what that settlement payout might be).

 As anyone reading this knows, Camp Lejeune is a large Marine Corps base in North Carolina that has been a home and workplace to millions of marines, families, and civilian contractors over the years.
 Before 1988, the drinking water supply at Camp Lejeune was heavily contaminated with dangerously high levels of harmful industrial chemicals.